citusdata/citus_docs/reference/user_defined_functions.rst

 **distribution_method:** (Optional) The method according to which the table is to be distributed.
 Permissible values are append or hash, and defaults to 'hash'.

+**colocate_with:** (Optional) include current table in the colocation group of another table.
+By default tables distributed by columns of the same type and with the same shard count are in the same colocation group.

 Return Value
 ********************************